aldrinjenson/flask-library-management/Readme.md

 ### Extra

-- prevent one user from taking the same book multiple times
+- Prevents users from taking the same book multiple times without returning it.
-- prevents one user having a fine more than 500 rs to take a book
+- Prevents users having a fine more than 500 rs to take a new book
-- fetches extra book details from openlibrary API
+- Shows the following extra book details from openlibrary API for books
   - subjects
   - subject_people
   - subject_places